bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ## Widget templates

-[Widget Templates](/api-reference/storefront/widgets-api/widget-template/getwidgettemplates) are handlebars-enabled HTML templates which define the structure of the widget on a page.
-Widget Templates can use the built in handlebar helpers such as {{if}} and {{each}}.
-Using the helpers allows for conditional logic to be built into the Widget Templates.
+[Widget templates](/api-reference/storefront/widgets-api/widget-template/getwidgettemplates) are Handlebars-enabled HTML templates which define the structure of the widget on a page.
+Widget templates can use the built in handlebar helpers such as {{if}} and {{each}}.
+Using the helpers allows for conditional logic to be built into the Widget templates.
 Widget templates can be reused to build multiple widgets.

-### Widget Template Examples
+### Widget template examples

-**Simple List**
+**Simple list**

-The Simple List template creates a list where each item in the list can have a different color.
-This example uses the [each block helper](https://handlebarsjs.com/api-reference/helpers.html) in handlebars to loop through each item in the list and display it.
-The text and color are determined by handlebars placeholders that are set when creating the [Widget](/api-reference/storefront/widgets-api/widget/createwidget).
+The simple list template creates a list where each item in the list can have a different color.
+This example uses the [each block helper](https://handlebarsjs.com/api-reference/helpers.html) in Handlebars to loop through each item in the list and display it.
+The text and color are determined by handlebars placeholders that are set when creating the [widget](/api-reference/storefront/widgets-api/widget/createwidget).

 The list takes advantage of loops to display each list item on the page.